Radhach9027/NetworkClient/README.md

 }
 ```

-* Network+Extensions from host app: (SSLPinning is optional, make changes accordingly when you don't pin certificates)
+* Create an extension like Network+Extensions from host app: (SSLPinning is optional, make changes accordingly when you don't pin certificates)

 ```
 import Foundation